This is not the latest approved version of this apprenticeship. View the latest version

 Occupation summary

 Police Constables (PCs) are found in the Home Office police forces and also in some non-Home Office police forces.
 They predominantly work in, though are not restricted to, the communities within each of their designated force geographical boundaries, to use their authority for the protection of life and property, maintenance or order, prevention of crime and prosecution of offenders.
 PCs have a unique status, as Crown Servants and/or warranted officers; each sworn constable is an independent legal official with each officer having personal responsibility for their actions or inactions.
-Police forces of England and Wales differ in regional size, organisational headcount and the population that they each serve.
+Police forces differ in regional size, organisational headcount and the population that they each serve.

 The broad purpose of the occupation is to prevent and detect crime in compliance with authorised professional practice (APP), working in partnership on a day-to-day basis with local communities, stakeholders and colleagues in order to promote law and order, reduce the fear of crime, provide reassurance and build confidence to improve the quality of life for citizens.
 In undertaking their role whilst traditionally working shifts predominantly in the public arena, PCs are required to meet and maintain the highest of professional standards by conducting all actions in a legal, balanced, proportionate and justifiable manner to uphold the law and achieve the best outcomes for society when necessary by bringing offenders to justice across a wide range of situations or incidents.